-On October 6, 2006, the Wyckoff police were called to the home of respondent and his wife, Tatiana, after she called 9-1-1 and reported that he had hit her and slammed her head against a When the officers questioned an argument. wall, during respondent, he stated that Tatiana had become irrational and violent during the argument and had assaulted him with a small pair of cosmetic scissors.
-The officers observed five-to-six upper wounds respondent's left arm. small puncture on Respondent declined medical treatment.
+On October 6, 2006, the Wyckoff police were called to the home of respondent and his wife, Tatiana, after she called 9-1-1 and reported that he had hit her and slammed her head against a wall, during an argument.
+When the officers questioned respondent, he stated that Tatiana had become irrational and violent during the argument and had assaulted him with a small pair of cosmetic scissors.
+The officers observed five-to-six small puncture wounds respondent's on upper left arm.
+Respondent declined medical treatment.